jrehor/kcc/README.md

 ## price of k

 It is a bit tricky.
-If you want to buy it, but you have to **ask**, you can't afford it.
+If you want to buy it, but you have to ask the price, you can't afford it.
 But if you know **how** to ask, you will get it for free and for life.

 ## where is k